Hashtag Web3 Logo

 Atomic Swaps

-Direct peer-to-peer exchange between chains without bridge.
+Direct peer-to-peer exchange between chains without a bridge.

-Advantages: No intermediary
+• Advantages: No intermediary.

-Disadvantages: Requires both parties online simultaneously, limited adoption
+• Disadvantages: Requires both parties online simultaneously, limited adoption.

 Native Multi-Chain Tokens